History of the Big 12 Conference: Media rights and expansion

 The Big 12 said it would form a committee to replace Texas A&M with at least one other school.
-The Oklahoma schools, eager for a long-term home, were reportedly still considering applying to the Pac-12, while the other five schools entered talks with the Big East.
+The Oklahoma schools were reportedly still considering applying to the Pac-12, while the other five schools entered talks with the Big East.

 Further realignment was temporarily halted on September 20, when the Pac-12 reiterated its desire to remain a twelve-school conference, as Texas would not compromise on the Longhorn Network or commit to equal revenue sharing.
 The Pac-12 also publicly confirmed the lack of support for adding Oklahoma and Oklahoma State.
 After Oklahoma and Oklahoma State's path to the Pac-12 crumbled, an Oklahoma source leaked to the media that Oklahoma was just attempting to use the threat of departure to reform the Big 12.

 With no prospect of Pac-12 membership, Oklahoma and Texas's positions changed dramatically and preserving the Big 12 became those schools' primary goal.
 Missouri and Oklahoma in particular would play a leadership role in stabilizing the Big 12.
 On September 23, Missouri Chancellor Brady Deaton, the Chairman of the Big 12 Board of Directors, announced that the conference presidents agreed in principle to pursue granting member school media rights to the conference.
 Oklahoma's President David Boren called the agreement "'essential' for the league’s future".
 UT's DeLoss Dodds had opposed the idea saying, "UT officials 'don’t want to sign over' any TV rights to the league", the day before all the league's presidents (including UT's) endorsed the idea.

 The same day, the Big 12 announced the departure of Commissioner Dan Beebe, who was seen as dominated by Texas, replaced by Interim commissioner Chuck Neinas, a former Big Eight commissioner.
 Neinas took over on October 3.